Congratulations! Your manufacturing business is making products and ready to generate sales! In fact, we believe now is one of […]Read More »

 Offline marketing may be from radio, TV, telemarketing, print, direct mail or a host of other fun advertising methods.

-Data driven marketing is really about reviewing every touch point made with your customer.
+Data-driven marketing is really about reviewing every touch point made with your customer, not just digital touch points.

 If a piece of data driven marketing doesn't touch your customer, it probably doesn't deserve a seat at the marketing table.